Pumpkin02/ML4B-project/README.md

 - And, for Fake labels, an expandable “Explanation” placeholder (for future LLM integration)

 Advanced Features:
-Filter by Users and Topics
-The app allows interactive filtering to:

 - See which users have posted the most or least fake news